 - Political-Philosophic Letters, 1976-1985.
 There were 20 over nine years.
 (Please see the list of letters, appended.)

 The launch of the Weekly Political Letters was unexpected but understandable, given the experiences with James and Boggs.
 But also the completion and publication of Marxism and Freedom in 1957 challenged thinkers to measure theories of revolution against the realities of a state-capitalist world and the new movements from practice.
 These letters carried forth that challenge.
 They were mailed to the News & Letters subscribers and others.
 Often they were only two pages long.
 They were also read aloud in NLC meetings and included messages directly to the organization.
 Members led educational discussions about current events based on the letters.
-(See the lists of political letters in the appendix.)

-The first “WPL” was impelled by President Kennedy’s 1961 invasion of Cuba at the Bay of Pigs just two years after the successful revolution (4/22/61; See all Weekly Political Letters and Political Letters here).
+The first “WPL” was impelled by President Kennedy’s 1961 invasion of Cuba at the Bay of Pigs just two years after the successful revolution (4/22/61; see all Weekly Political Letters and Political Letters here).
 “So ominous was the new counter-revolutionary move American imperialism had launched with the invasion,” Dunayevskaya explained, “that we had at once decided to issue a Weekly Political Letter.
 Since we were too few in number and too poor in finances to print more than a monthly paper, these mimeographed letters were offered to all readers, and initiated a new stage of development for us, testing us by measuring our philosophy against the actual objective developments as they were occurring weekly” (25 Years of Marxist-Humanism in the U.S.: A History of Worldwide Revolutionary Developments).
-Eighteen months later, the U.S. Blockade of Cuba compelled Dunayevkaya to fire off a new Political Letter, the first in a new series, because of the threat of nuclear war, but also to show the state-capitalist constraints over Castro’s Cuba (10/25/62).
+Eighteen months later, the U.S. blockade of Cuba compelled Dunayevkaya to fire off a new Political Letter, the first in a new series, because of the threat of nuclear war, but also to show the state-capitalist constraints over Castro’s Cuba (10/25/62).

 The unity of the movements from practice to theory and from theory to practice, she held, is the Absolute Idea for our age.
 The book Marxism and Freedom was completed in 1957 with that new illumination of the dialectic.
 The letters were distributed in search of collaborators in expanding the theoretical base that Marxist-Humanism worked out in Marxism and Freedom.